strudelAndCoffee/thought-bubble-blowhole/README.md

 ## API Routes and Their Functions

-USER Routes
+> USER ROUTES:

 `/api/users`

-GET - no JSON body // _gets all Users_
+GET - no JSON body // _gets all Users_\
 POST - 'username' and 'email' fields required as JSON // _creates a User_

 `/api/users/<User ID>`

-GET - no JSON body // _gets single User by ID_
+GET - no JSON body // _gets single User by ID_\

-PUT - 'username' and/or 'email' fields required as JSON // _updates field values for single User by ID_
+PUT - 'username' and/or 'email' fields required as JSON // _updates field values for single User by ID_\
 DELETE - no JSON body // _deletes a User by ID_

 `/api/users/<User ID>/friend`